 To obtain a learner’s permit, you’ll first need to be 16 years of age.
 Once you have the permit, you will need to log 60 hours of driving time, 10 of which must take place at night, while in the presence of a licensed adult over 21 years of age.
 This adult is responsible for keeping track of your driving hours.
-Additionally, while you have a learner’s permit you can only drive with one unrelated passenger under age 20 in the vehicle at a time, and you cannot drive between 12am and 6am, unless it is for an emergency, school, or work-related reasons.
+Additionally, while you have a learner’s permit you can only drive with one unrelated passenger under age 20 in the vehicle at a time, and you are not permitted to drive between 12am and 6am, unless it is for an emergency, school, or work-related reasons.

 If you’re under 21, you must drive with a learner’s permit and all of its restrictions for six months.
 If you’re over 21, you’ll still be required to drive with a learner’s permit, but it’s only necessary for 30 days.

 If you receive a traffic citation during this time, your permit waiting period will restart from the beginning.